ImGGAAVVIINN/alya-new-tab/README.md

 ## No affiliation with Roshidere, their authors, or publishers!

 _I am not affiliated with Roshidere, SunSunSun or Doga Kobo.
-I am just a hobby devloper who is a fan of the series_
+I am just a hobby developer who is a fan of the series_

 ## Legal

-NewTab Redirect is released under the [MIT license](http://bit.ly/mit-license).
+Alya New Tab is released under the [MIT license](http://bit.ly/mit-license).

 * jQuery: Code is MIT Licensed.
 Details are available [here](https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt)